 Click here to view the toll bill and fee schedule.

 Cameras on the toll road will take a picture of your license plate, and that information will be used to identify the registered owner of the vehicle.
-A bill for the tolls is then sent to you in the mail
+Cofiroute sends you a bill in the mail.

 Failure to pay a toll bill can result in additional fees and court fines.
 If you let other people drive your car, be advised that under Texas law you are responsible for any tolls incurred.